WellthCare

 2. “Does it require prior authorization (pre-certification)?”

-Write down the date, time, and name of the representative you spoke with.
-If the answer is “yes” and no prior authorization is needed, ask for a reference number.
-This creates a record that can protect you if the claim is later denied.
+Write down the date, time, and name of the rep you spoke with.
+If it’s a yes and no prior authorization needed, ask for a reference number.
+That record can protect you if the claim is later denied.

 Step 4: Use the WellthCare Approach—Check Your “Plan of Care” First